Ferry Plantation House

-Among one of the only historical buildings of its kind left in Virginia Beach, this three story brick federal style home attracts education, history, and thrill seekers alike.
-Laid in three course American bond brick and standing at a total three stories high and three bays wide, the Ferry Plantation House features a gorgeous two story wooden porch in the colonial revival 1950s style and houses several original mantels, flooring, trim, and even shutters.
+Among one of the only historical buildings of its kind left in Virginia Beach, this three-story brick federal style home attracts education, history, and thrill-seekers alike.
+Laid in three-course American bond brick and standing at a total three stories high and three bays wide, the Ferry Plantation House features a gorgeous two-story wooden porch in the colonial revival 1950s style and houses several original mantels, flooring, trim, and even shutters.

 Among the various educational opportunities within the plantation house itself, there are also opportunities to learn about another important era in Virginia Beach’s history by visiting the Grace Sherwood statue on grounds.
-Convicted of witchcraft and found guilty in trial by water, Sherwood was incarcerated in the courthouse for some time.
+Convicted of witchcraft and found guilty in a trial by water, Sherwood was incarcerated in the courthouse for some time.
 The museum opens on Halloween to educate about the “witch of Purgo” as well as the history of the land owned by Indians in the 1500s.